jbcodeforce/jbcodeforce.github.io/docs/java/vertx.md

  ![](https://quarkus.io/guides/images/http-architecture.png)

-Get access to Vert.x via injection in any beans (different Vertx classes are available depending of the api to use for reactive programming):
+Get access to Vert.x via injection in any beans (different Vertx classes are available depending of the api used for reactive programming):

 ```java
 @Inject io.vertx.mutiny.core.Vertx vertx;
 ```

-To asynchronously handle the HTTP request, the endpoint method must return a `java.util.concurrent.CompletionStage` or an `io.smallrye.mutiny.Uni` or `Multi`:
+To asynchronously handle the HTTP request, the endpoint method must return a `java.util.concurrent.CompletionStage` or an `io.smallrye.mutiny.Uni` or `Multi` from the mutiny framework:

 ```java
 @GET